marcliberatore/liblinear/README.md

 Why Fork?
 ---------

 I needed to make source-level modifications.
 In particular, I wanted to optimize parameters using measures other than accuracy.
+The current version uses F-Score: 2 * Precision * Recall / (Precision + Recall).

 Additional Documentation